*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 Our reviewers test and use a lot of different fitness equipment.
 We also work out a lot in our studio as well as in our own home gyms.
 That is why when coming up with this list, we’ve drawn from our personal experiences with using the flooring in our studio as well as our home and garage gyms.
 You can trust that we’ve compiled this list with flooring that we’ve used and found to be best ourselves.

-Our Expert’s Picks For Best Gym Flooring For 2023
+Our Expert’s Picks For Best Gym Flooring For 2024

 Sneak Peek of the Best Home Gym Flooring:

-Here Are The Best Home Gym Flooring Options For 2023
+Here Are The Best Home Gym Flooring Options For 2024

-1. IncStores ¼” Tough Rubber Roll
+IncStores ¼” Tough Rubber Roll

 Rubber rolls can be a really convenient way to cover your entire gym floor.
 They’re found in the home and commercial gyms.
-We recommend IncStores ¼” Tough Rubber Roll as our number one home gym flooring for a number of reasons.
+We recommend IncStores ¼” Tough Rubber Roll as the best home gym flooring for a number of reasons.
 First, it comes in recommended and custom sizes that can be tailored to fit your space.
 Each Rubber Roll is 4 feet wide and machine cut so when placed together there are no gaps.
 The rolls come in a minimum of 15 feet long but can be cut to fit your gym.

 IncStores also offers them in various fun colors, so you can really customize and coordinate everything in your gym.
 The IncStores ¼” Tough Rubber Roll is the flooring in our studio.
 We use all of the equipment we test on it, including treadmills that work well on this floor.
 The Rubber Rolls help eliminate dust and fabric fibers that can get into the motor when placing a treadmill on flooring such as carpet.
 Also, the Rubber Rolls help keep large and small pieces of fitness equipment planted to eliminate any sliding that can happen on other types of floors.
 It can show dirty footprints, but that is expected with black rubber floors and the Tough Rubber Rolls clean up easily and well with a vacuum and mop.